 Warning: Explosion hazard.
-Do not remove or replace lamps, fuses or plug-in modules (as applicable) unless power has been disconnected or the area is free of ignitable concentrations.
+Do not remove or replace any ports, connectors, memory cards, lamps, fuses plug-in modules (as applicable) or operate unless power has been disconnected or the area is free of ignitable concentrations.

 Warning: Explosion hazard.
 Do not disconnect while the circuit is live or unless the area is free of ignitable concentrations.